Sinchana-KJ/dbignite/README.md

-# dbignite
+# dbignite 火 अग्नि
 __Health Data Interoperability__

-Utilities to minimize friction in the Databricks health data Lakehouse.
+Utilities to enable analytics on FHIR bundles in databricks lakehouse platform.

 # Usage Examples
 In this first phase of development, we drive